Military Veterans Act, 2011: Military Veterans Appeal Board

-The act establishes a Military Veterans Appeal Board that is empowered to consider appeals lodged with regards to decisions that have been taken in terms of this act that affect veteran rights.
-They can further consider questions of law put before them by the Director-General and advice the Director-General in regards to legal matters relating to military veterans.
+The act establishes a Military Veterans Appeal Board that is empowered to consider appeals lodged with regard to decisions that have been taken in terms of this act that affect veteran rights.
+They can further consider questions of law put before them by the Director-General and advise the Director-General in regard to legal matters relating to military veterans.
 The board is able to set aside, confirm or substitute any decision taken in terms of this act.

 The board has the power to summon individuals for questioning and the power to request the appearance of any document that they feel has a bearing on a matter under their consideration.
 They can administer an oath as well as accept an affirmation from a witness and are able to interrogate as a witness, any person present at the boards proceedings.

 Decisions are determined by the majority finding of the board which consists of three individuals appointed by the Minister in consultation with the National Military Veterans' Association.
 At least one of the members of the board is required to be an attorney with a minimum of 10 years of experience in the practice of law.
 The members may not serve more than two consecutive terms on the board.